 Voltage memory can be active for a specific period of time, set in "VMAX active time".
 It can be anything between 0.02...50.00 seconds.
 The function supports the definite time (DT) delay type.
 It depends on the application for how long the memory should be used.
 During massive bolted faults, the fault should be cleared and the breaker opened as soon as possible; therefore, a short operating time for voltage memory is usually applied.
 A typical delay for voltage memory is between 0.5...1.0 s.
-When the operating time passes and voltage memory is no longer used, directional overcurrent and/or distance protection goes to the unidirectional mode to secure a safe tripping.
-The memory uses longer operating times when a backup protection is applied (e.g. in distance-protection zones are farther away).
+When the operating time passes and voltage memory is no longer used, the protection function operation is blocked and possible START or TRIP signals are reset.
+The memory uses longer operating times when a backup protection is applied.